FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ### 4. Package the Design

 Now that the platform has been created, it is possible to generate the packaged SD card directory containing everything to run the generated application and the `.xclbin` file.
 In addition to packaging, the `emconfigutil` command is used to generate the device, board, and device tree details (emconfig.json) which are required by XRT before loading the xclbin.

-To package the design, run the following command:
+To package the design, run the command:

 ```bash
 make package